joverbee/pyEELSMODEL/README.md

 #### GOS tables from Zhang Z.
-Following steps explain on how the properly setup the GOS array of Zhang Z.
+Following steps explain how to manually setup the GOS array of Zhang Z.
 1. Download the Dirac_GOS_database.zip file
 2. Unzip the file